r-pylypiuk-geniusee/res/README.md

 1. Modify the `dex-extra.yaml` file in the `extra-manifests` directory.
 2. Use the `staticPasswords` key to add users (passwords should be hashed using a cost factor of 10).
 3. Apply the changes and ensure Dex is deployed before ArgoCD.

+### How to access Databases?

+- In our current architecture we have the following Databases present: